-Dig a hole at least twice as deep and twice as wide as each bare root division.
-Place a mound of soil in the bottom of each hole and carefully spread the dormant bare roots over the mound.
-Cover completely with 1-2 inches of soil, firming the soil around the roots.
+Dig a hole twice as deep and twice as wide as each bare root division.
+Place a mound of soil in the bottom of the hole and carefully spread the dormant bare roots over the mound.
+Cover the roots completely with 1-2 inches of soil, firming the soil around the the plant.
 Water thoroughly.